Loading...

 This release note provides information about the May 2024 release of OS MasterMap Highways Network.

-These pages should be used in conjunction with the detailed technical specifications found under the top-level product pages for each product.
+These pages should be used in conjunction with the detailed technical specifications found under the respective top-level product page for each product.

 The following information relates to the currency of the source data used in the creation of this release of OS MasterMap Highways Network: